 The majority of TikTok’s users are young.
 In the United States, 60 percent are ages 16-24 and about two-thirds are female.
 These users have a lot of purchasing power, and TikTok knows it—reportedly spending a billion dollars on marketing last year, particularly on college campuses and at VidCon.
 Growth among the youngest demographics will only increase with TikTok’s current marketing strategy.
 If current usage continues (users spend almost an hour each day on the app, and I speak from experience—it’s addictive), this may be the most popular app with high school and college students, and soon young professionals.
-If you’re conducting social listening using Instagram data, you should also be interested in TikTok.
+If your social strategy includes conducting social listening using Instagram data, you should also be interested in TikTok.
 It’s “the Instagram for the mobile video age,” according to TechCrunch.

 Opportunities for Social Listening on TikTok

 When it comes to social listening and social intelligence, TikTok is still uncharted territory.
 There’s no publicly available API, and enterprise social listening tools aren’t scraping TikTok’s data.
 But TikTok is largely a public network, so where there’s a will there’s a way.
 Users can create private accounts, but they’re incentivized to keep their content public.
 Only public content shows up on the For You feed, which is the key to being “TikTok famous” and a goal for many young users.

 Currently, users can search TikToks via the Discover feature.
 The default search behavior is trending hashtags, similar to Twitter, and the desktop version only supports hashtags.
 The app supports keyword search and you can find terms in users, videos, and sounds.
 It appears that keywords mainly query the text description of videos, but early testing I’ve completed indicates that context and potentially comments are also searchable.
 The app also supports autocomplete searches—a method of intelligence gathering in its own right.